nditech/apollo/README.md

 Obtaining the Source

-After installing git, you would be able to clone the current version of Apollo from the following source code versioning url: https://github.com/nditech/dev-elections.
-Due to the fact that the repository is private, it would require that you upload a deployment SSH key to clone to a regular server or use an authenticated URL (if you have an account on GitHub that has access to the repository).
+After installing git, you would be able to clone the current version of Apollo from this repo, https://github.com/nditech/dev-elections.
+Due to the fact this repository is private, it would require that you upload a deployment SSH key to clone to a regular server or use an authenticated URL (if you have an account on GitHub that has access to the repository).
 You will find the section for adding deployment keys to the repository here: https://github.com/nditech/dev-elections/settings/keys.

-After downloading, create a settings file in the main folder called `settings.ini`.
+After downloading, configure a settings file in the main folder called `settings.ini`.
 The install will not work if a settings file is not created with a Secret Key specified.
 The secret key can be any randomly generated string of characters.
 A basic sample settings file is shown below.
 For more information on additional setting configurations, read the section "Application Configuration Settings" below.

 ```
 [settings]